-Plagiarism/Academic Integrity: McGill University values academic integrity.
-Therefore, all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr/honest/) for more information).
+Plagiarism/Academic Integrity: [Amended by Senate on April 17, 2013]: McGill University values academic integrity.
+Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures.